Canberra | Full-time | Fixed-term contract to December 2024

 - Appropriate legal qualifications and a current Practicing Certificate

-- 3-5 years’ experience representing clients in Care & Protection areas of law
+- Ideally, a minimum 3 years’ experience representing clients in Care & Protection law

 - Demonstrated sound commitment to the principles of social justice

-- In-depth knowledge, understanding and of Care & Protection legal area, including current/ contemporary practice and procedure
+- In-depth knowledge, understanding and of Care & Protection law, including current/ contemporary practice and procedure

 - Excellent written and oral communication skills combined with strong time management, legal research and problem-solving skills